- SAP made enormous claims around HANA that no other database could match it.

 - Now an approved analyst for SAP states that SAP does not see HANA as a differentiator.

-We found something very curious in a press release about HANA.
+We found something inquisitive in a press release about HANA.
 Remember, this is a press release, so someone paid to push this material out onto the web through the CMS Wire.

 SAP Going Through Normal Upheaval and SAP is Not Going to Have the Best Database?